Several months ago, a woman named Wendy emailed me and asked if I would be open to holding a

 Any fears and anxieties I had were immediately put to rest the second I met Wendy.
 Her huge, gorgeous smile and warm hug made me feel instantly comfortable.
 She showed me around her beautiful home, (which was perfectly prepped for the workshop, complete with multiple workstations that included hand-painted tables Wendy and her husband had prepared) and then we discussed the logistics for the next day.

-Based on Wendy's suggestions, Joe and I spent the rest of that morning at a nearby dog park and then a good part of the afternoon in Old Towne Orange, since there are over 60 antique shops within a one-mile radius and she knew my obsession with prop shopping.
+Old Towne Orange, since there are over 60 antique shops within a one-mile radius and she knew my obsession with prop shopping.

 Needless to say, I was in HEAVEN!